kapouer/url-inspector/README.md

   The file extension, only derived from the mime type.
   Safe to be used as file extension.

-* type
+* what
   what the resource represents
   page, image, video, audio, file

-* use
+* type
   how the resource is used:
   link, image, video, audio, embed.

-  Given a resource of type image and mime type text/html, its use will most likely be as a link - unless the web page exports an embed.
+  Example: if what:image and mime:text/html, and no html snippet is found, type will be 'link'.

 * html
   the html representation of the resource, according to type and use.